How to use SD and microSD memory cards with iPhone | Cult of Mac

 How to read SD/microSD memory cards with your iPhone

-Step 1 involves buying an SD and microSD card reader with a Lightning connector.
+Step 1 involves buying an SD and microSD card reader.
 Sorry, there’s no avoiding making a purchase — the best software in the world won‘t let an iPhone read a memory card without new hardware.

-But there are cheap options.
+It’s a wee bit more complicated if your iPhone or tablet has a Lightning port, but you just need to know what to buy.
+There are even cheap options.
 The one I tested is available on Amazon for $11.99.
 It’s made by Belcompany and includes both a full-size SD card slot and miniSD card one.
 There’s also a Lightning port so the iPhone can charge while using the adapter.

 Belcompany iPhone SD/microSD card reader is available on Amazon